sphaero/NatNet2OSCbridge/README.md

 `/skeleton/Jan/Ab Ab -2.34777 0.940245 -0.599119 0.071686 0.996859 0.00257 0.033565`

-The units are floats and can either be in meters of centimeters depending on the recording.
+The units are floats and can either be in meters or centimeters depending on the recording.

 ## Mode TWO with Hierarchy switched <b>ON</b>

 #### Rigidbody message: `/rigidbody/<NameRigidBody>`

-The OSC message consist of a message with with the label `/rigidbody/<NameRigidBody>` and contains 15 values:
+The OSC message consist of a message with the label `/rigidbody/<NameRigidBody>` and contains 15 values:

 - Value 00: ID (int) of rigidbody
 - Value 01: Name (string) of rigidbody